Joker Phillips

 Joe "Joker" Phillips Jr. (born May 12, 1963) is an American football coach and former player.
-He is the assistant head football coach and wide receivers coach at North Carolina State University, a position he had held since the 2021 season.
+He is the assistant head football coach and wide receivers coach at North Carolina State University, a position he has held since the 2021 season.
 Phillips served as the head football coach at the University of Kentucky from 2010 to 2012.

 Playing career

 After a standout career at Franklin-Simpson High School, in which he played quarterback for two Kentucky state Class AAA championship teams, Phillips played wide receiver at the University of Kentucky from 1981 through 1984, under head coaches Fran Curci and Jerry Claiborne.
 During his playing career for the Kentucky Wildcats, Phillips caught 75 passes for 935 yards and nine touchdowns at the wide receiver position.
 Phillips played on the 1984 Kentucky Wildcats football team that went 9–3, finished #19 in the AP Poll, and won the 1984 Hall of Fame Classic Bowl.
 At the time of his departure from Lexington, he stood fifth on the school's receiving list.

 After college, Phillips played two seasons in the National Football League (NFL) for the Washington Redskins.
 Phillips later played for the Toronto Argonauts of the Canadian Football League (CFL).